2026-05-01 06:27:13 | EST

 Stock Analysis

-Duke Energy Corporation (DUK) - South Carolina Regulator Approves Utility Subsidiary Merger Unlocking Billions in Projected Customer Savings - Crowd Entry Signals
+Duke Energy Corporation (DUK) - South Carolina Regulator Approves Utility Subsidiary Merger Unlocking Billions in Projected Customer Savings - Institutional Grade Picks

 DUK - Stock Analysis

-Free US stock valuation multiples and PEG ratio analysis to identify reasonably priced growth companies.
-Our valuation framework helps you find stocks with the right balance of growth and value characteristics.
+Free US stock education platform offering courses, webinars, and one-on-one coaching to help investors develop winning strategies.
+Our educational content ranges from basic investing principles to advanced technical analysis techniques used by professionals.
 On April 30, 2026, the Public Service Commission of South Carolina (PSC SC) approved a settlement for Duke Energy’s proposed merger of its two Carolinas-based utility subsidiaries, Duke Energy Carolinas and Duke Energy Progress.
 The agreement guarantees billions in long-term, shareholder-backed savi

 Live News